AlfieDarko/mmt-digital-techtest/README.md

   Added an error boundary fallback UI for any issues.
   - Thought about how I would display errors to the user ie. wierd type bugs etc.
   - Used TypeScript for type safety.
 I was running behind on time as I was completing a project due today so I opted for delivery speed.
+  - Fixed width for the quantity number.
+  - Allow users to input a quantity from keyboard
+  - Set a Max Quantity etc.
+  - Set The HTML Title in Head 😅

   Thanks for reading.